rbono22/MechaCar_Statistical_Analysis/README.md

 The design specifications of AutosRUs' prototype "MechaCar" dictates that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Although the total variance in the [summary dataframe](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/total_summary_psi.png) above shows a variance of 62, which is acceptable, investigating the variance of individual manufacture lots has shown that Manufacturing Lot 3 does not meet the current design specifications.

-Using the code below, the data in [Suspension_Coil.csv](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/datasets/Suspension_Coil.csv) is grouped by manufacturing lot:
+Using the code below, the data in Suspension_Coil csv is grouped by manufacturing lot:

 ```R
 # Creating a lot_summary dataframe grouped by manufacturing lots